 Three sections of courts that encompass the Oregon Judicial Branch including circuit courts, appellate courts, and the tax court:

-• Appellate courts include the Oregon Court of Appeals and the Oregon Supreme Court.
+- Appellate courts — include the Oregon Court of Appeals and the Supreme Court.
 The Oregon Court of Appeals handles retrials transferred from circuit courts.
 The Oregon Supreme Court is the “last resort” court that oversees the other courts.
 Both are located in Salem, Oregon.

-• The Tax Court is split into the Magistrate Division and the Regular Division.
+- Tax court — is split into the Magistrate Division and the Regular Division.
 Any court case that can’t be resolved in the Magistrate Division is sent to the Regular Division to be appealed.
 This court works with tax appeals cases associated with property tax, income tax, and other kinds of taxes.

 Where Can I Find Court Records in Oregon?